vizdata-f21/project-1-ctrl_alt_elite/proposal/proposal.md

 a tweet can generate.

-We believe that by taking the various aforementioned variables into account, our data analysis will be comprehensive and take full advantage of the data set.
+We believe that by taking the various aforementioned variables into account, our data analysis and visualizations will be comprehensive and take full advantage of the data set.